About Treatment Why Choose Us Locations FAQ Contact Book a Consultation

 Registered Clinical Psychologist

 Drs.
 Ovanessian and Stewart both earned their Ph.D.s in Clinical Psychology from Toronto Metropolitan University and trained alongside one another at Sunnybrook's Frederick W. Thompson Anxiety Disorders Centre intensive OCD program, St. Joseph's Healthcare Hamilton, and St. Michael's Hospital.
-Together they provide evidence-based assessment and therapy for OCD, anxiety disorders, PTSD, perfectionism, and depression, drawing on CBT, ERP, Cognitive Processing Therapy (CPT), and mindfulness-based interventions.
+Together they provide evidence-based assessment and therapy for OCD.

 • OCD